Character Place & Personality

 Most often for middle or upper class such as Anna’s character, the petticoat would be made of dimity (woven stripes), striped linen, or flannel.
 The Pennsylvania Dutch wore linsey woolsey, and specific to New England was a printed cotton.
 In New England they would have a jacket with long sleeves that made of the same fabric as the petticoat; appearing to be the 2 piece bodice/skirt that had been introduced in France, and would become dominant through the next Victorian era and eventually evolve into the two piece “suit”.

-Anna Specifics for Petticoats
+Jacinta Specifics for Petticoats

-Anna’s petticoat is for modesty to go under her semi-sheer embroidered cotton gown.
+Jacinta’s petticoat is for modesty to go under her semi-sheer embroidered cotton gown.
 In order to not lose the drape and cling typical of a young girls’ early Regency fashion, we have made it of a simple, bleached, high quality white muslin to show off the gown.

 Extant examples show women modified their petticoats either to hand them down, or to adjust to fashion.
 Early ones like the one we have built are made of straight pieces of fabric sewn into a giant tube, and then tucked around to give fullness – as was typical of the prior 2 decades.

 Later, women cut off the bottoms and created gores for a more tapered look, or to fit a different woman.
 These gored petticoats, being outerwear, had pockets built into them.
-Anna’s petticoat does not have pockets.
+Jacinta’s petticoat does not have pockets.
 We will hang those separately from her waist, and her gown will accommodate with slits to reach into the pockets.

 Spencer Jacket REMAKE for better FITTING